richardkchapman/SmartStack/README.md

-This repository is mainly juet to keep track of this project for my own use, but if anyone stubling across it finds it useful to them, then feel free to take and adapt it to your needs.
+This repository is mainly juet to keep track of this project for my own use, but if anyone stumbling across it finds it useful to them, then feel free to take and adapt it to your needs.
 The following notes may help:

 1. Some parts of this are Mac-specific.
 For example the use of scripting to